ivyT26/FirstTime-LearnGit/README.md

 .gitignore file is used to ignore certain files and folders and not save them into remote repository -when a file written in the .gitignore file, doing git add . will add all the modified and newly created files but will not stage the files that are written in the .gitignore file

+branches ID (if you accidentally delete a branch):
+branching: b758513
+pushing: 2994912
+**note: do not use git branch -D